psychemedia/storytelling-notes/pottle-of-brains.md

 Remarks. — A rustic apologue, which is scarcely more than a prolonged pun on "Coat o' Clay."
 Mrs. Balfour's telling redeems it from the usual dulness of folk-tales with a moral or a double meaning.
 ```

-The tale of *Gobborn Seer* also appears in More English Fairy Tales:
+The tale of *Gobborn Seer* also appears in *More English Fairy Tales*:

 ```{admonition} "Gobborn Seer", in *More English Fairy Tales*, 1894
 :class: dropdown